Optimal Computation in Anonymous Dynamic Networks: Leaderless and Stabilizing Algorithms

-Intuitively, the procedure in \cref{l:algorithm1} searches for a long-enough sequence of levels in the given view $\mathcal V$, say from $L_s$ to $L_t$, where all nodes are non-branching.
+\mypar{Main subroutine.} Intuitively, the procedure in \cref{l:algorithm1} searches for a long-enough sequence of levels in the given vista $\mathcal V$, say from $L_s$ to $L_t$, where all nodes are non-branching.
 That is, the nodes in $L_s \cup L_{s+1}\cup \dots \cup L_t$ can be partitioned into $k=|L_s|=|L_t|$ strands.
 Then the procedure searches for pairs of exposed strands, each of which yields a linear equation involving the anonymities of some nodes of $L_t$, until it obtains $k-1$ linearly independent equations.
+The reason why we have to consider strands spanning several levels of the history tree (as opposed to looking at a single level) is that the dynamic disconnectivity $\tau$ is not known, and thus \cref{p:time} cannot be applied directly.
 Note that the search may fail (in which case \cref{l:algorithm1} returns $t=-1$) or it may produce incorrect equations.
-The following lemma specifies a sufficient condition for \cref{l:algorithm1} to return a correct and non-trivial system of equations for some $t\geq 0$.
+The following lemma specifies sufficient conditions for \cref{l:algorithm1} to return a correct system of non-trivial equations for some $t\geq 0$.

 \lstset{style=mystyle}